-The Fellowship organises traditional reunions and get-togethers and events such as the Annual Networking Evening as well as providing a voice to represent Old Girls at Heathfield and St Mary’s Wantage.
+The Fellowship organises traditional reunions and get-togethers and events such as the regular Networking Evenings as well as providing a voice to represent Old Girls at Heathfield and St Mary’s Wantage.

 It also fundraises for Heathfield School, providing financial support for capital projects, and it provides financial help for current pupils in need.
 Past projects funded include significant funding for the swimming pool complex and the original cookery hut.